-The design features repeating nursing unit modules with standardized patient care areas and a robust back-of-house support system.
-Evidence-based design, Lean operational improvement strategies and a strong focus on patient and staff safety have been integrated into the design.
-The most significant planning solution created a Surgical and Interventional Procedural Center (SIPC), co-locating all major modalities (surgery, heart and vascular labs, interventional radiology and endoscopy) as well as supporting services including prep and recovery beds.
+Evidence-based design, Lean operational improvement strategies and safety-centric planning are integrated throughout the design.
+The most significant planning solution created a Surgical and Interventional Procedural Center (SIPC), co-locating all major modalities as well as supporting services, prep and recovery beds.
 Central Sterile and bedded care are horizontally adjacent, minimizing staff and patient travel.
-This consolidation maximizes flexibility for future expansion as well as changes in volumes or types of procedures over time, while creating physician and staff efficiencies and a streamlined "one stop" patient experience.
+The SPIC consolidation of eight previous departments into one maximizes flexibility for future expansion and accommodates fluctuations in volume or types of procedures over time, while creating physician and staff efficiencies and a streamlined “one stop” patient experience.

 decrease in patient falls

 lower than national average rate for falls and injuries

 decrease in procedural center staff overtime

 Professional Research Consultants) patient satisfaction awards – 6 reflect top 10% performance nationally

 Energy Star Rating Analysis estimated approximately 60% less energy use as compared to a similar hospital of the same in the same geographic region